Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Row houses and other attached homes are the single most common housing type in Allentown, accounting for 37.93% of the city's housing units.
 Other types of housing that are prevalent in Allentown include single-family detached homes ( 21.92%), large apartment complexes or high rise apartments ( 20.12%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 19.78%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 The most prevalent building size and type in Allentown are three and four bedroom dwellings, chiefly found in row houses and other attached homes.
 The city has a mixture of owners and renters, with 43.01% owning and 56.99% renting.